By: Sarah Stone

 What do you want to do?

-There are many types of work you can accomplish on a volunteering abroad program, from animal care, to trail building, to youth development.
+There are many types of work you can accomplish on a volunteer abroad program, from animal care, to trail building, to youth development.
 Just make sure you know exactly what tasks you’ll help with before jumping in—for example, if you work with a women’s group that sells handmade jewelry, make sure you know your role in the project, whether it’s marketing, business development, or even assisting with making the jewelry yourself.

 Also, be sure the work is something that truly interests you—if you’d like to teach abroad, consider the age group and subject you’d like to focus on before pursuing training and certifications in it.